UNBX-GG/whitepaper/pages/index.md

 # **Welcome to UNBX - Ultimate NFT Boxes**

-**UNBX is more than just a game.** It is a fully functioning ecosystem characterized by an innovative marketplace and a robust, self-sustaining economy.
-Our platform is designed not just for entertainment but as a realm where competitive spirit thrives—thanks to leaderboard challenges and lucrative staking rewards from our foundational $UNBX token.
+**UNBX is more than just a game.** It’s a fully functioning ecosystem supported by our innovative marketplace and a self-sustaining economy, including leaderboard competition rewards, as well as staking rewards from our primary $UNBX token.
 ## **Core Gameplay**

-Dive into the core of UNBX gameplay, where you stand a chance to uncover legendary NFT collections.
-The stakes are high, and the rewards are real: Earn In-Game Currency (IGC) that mirrors the real-time market floor prices of these illustrious collections.
-Choose your adventure: revel in the thrill of discovery in **Single Player mode**, or elevate the competition by engaging with fellow Unboxoors in head-to-head challenges across **Singles**, **Duos**, or **Three-for-All** competitions.
+At UNBX you can win big from our Ultimate NFT Boxes featuring valuable rewards.
+Unbox for your own enjoyment in the **Single Player mode**, or connect with fellow Unboxoors and compete in **Singles**, **Duos**, or **Three-for-All**.

+Our core gameplay allows you to Unbox selected Boxes containing legendary NFTs collections.
+The rewards in the form of **In-Game Currency** (referred to as “IGC”) are dynamically updated to reflect the collections’ floor prices.

 ## **Note**
 This whitepaper outlines our vision to merge the booming interest in NFT collectibles with the thrill of loot box gaming.
-Our goal?
-To establish UNBX as the definitive Unboxing arena, appealing to both the seasoned gamers and the growing Web3 community.
+UNBX aims to be the pinnacle hub of Unboxing games for both traditional gamers and Web3 enthusiasts alike.